-ESSAY A. What are your short-term and long-term goals?
+What are your short-term and long-term goals?
 How will a Tepper MBA help you to achieve these goals?
 (Please include any information regarding what steps you have taken to learn more about the Tepper School of Business at Carnegie Mellon University.)
-(Suggested length – 2 double-spaced pages.)
+(Maximum length= 2 double-spaced pages in 12 pt font)

 Straight-forward MBA goals question.
 What do you want to do immediately after earning your MBA?
 What do you want to do 5-10 years down the road?
 Yes your longer term goals can be fuzzier, but you should be able to show clear direction.
 Be sure to include in your response how Tepper’s program (not ranking, reputation, or other generalities that apply to all top programs) will help you achieve your goals.

 As you do your research, attend info sessions, and visit campuses, look for the distinctive pieces to any MBA program that appeal to you.
 Then use that data to demonstrate how well you know the program and what a great fit you are for the given school.